sroracle/apkfoundry/docs/design.rst

   and group IDs inside the namespace, i.e. mapping the build user's IDs to themselves, the ``af-root`` user's IDs to zero, and all other IDs in the range [1, 65534] to unused IDs.
+* Destroy the container using ``abuild-rmtemp``.
+This is considered a temporary measure until a more sophisticated approach of destroying the container from within is developed.

 The job lifecycle
 -----------------